sveawebpay/php-checkout/README.md

 | 403       | Forbidden     | The request did not contain correct authorization. |
 | 404       | Not Found     | No order with the requested ID was found. |

-If the returned ResultCode is not present in the above tables please contact SveaWebPay for further information.
+If the returned ResultCode is not present in the above tables please contact Svea Ekonomi for further information.

-## 10. Administrate orders
+## 10. Order administration

 [See full examples](examples/admin)